 An annual event to celebrate stroke survivors, for stroke survivors by stroke survivors.
 She gathered the world’s first organising committee completely led by stroke survivors, with the help of numerous sympathetic global stroke charities and digital marketing professionals.
-Details of the 7th April 2020 will come shortly.

 Kate is a respected social media lobbyist, influencer, published researcher voluntary global activist and media commentator.

 She has appeared extensively on the BBC, BBC Jeremy Vine, BBC Victoria Derbyshire TV, BBC Today, BBC Newsnight, BBC 5 Live, BBC Radio Sheffield, The One Show, This Morning, Good Morning Britain, BBC Breakfast, RTL Germany, ABC Australia, The Times, The Times on Sunday, The Indian Times, Readers Digest, Woman & Home, Woman, The Good housekeeping Guide, BBC World Service, Sky News, GLOBO TV, The Telegraph, The Daily Mail,

 Kate works extensively to coach the NHS leadership and The Big Four, teaching about the value of compassion, resiliency, growth mindset and how to achieve more with less.

 Kate is winner of Extraordinary Woman 2011, an internationally published author and proven global wow-factor inspirational and TEDx speaker.